raystack/depot/docs/contribute/development.md

 * Follow the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) format for all commit messages.
 * Fill in the description based on the default template configured when you first open the PR
 * Include kind label when opening the PR
-* Add WIP: to PR name if more work needs to be done prior to review
 * Avoid force-pushing as it makes reviewing difficult